My biography of the brilliant trade union leader, Mary Macarthur, has just been published by History West Midlands and can be bought here .

 It has been a privilege to research and write this first full length account of Macarthur’s life since that published by Mary Hamilton in 1925.
 By way of an introduction to the book, here a blog that I wrote recently for Women’s History Network

-as I get set to share the story of this extraordinary woman, described by one contemporary as ‘a wholehearted fighter for economic and political justice’ and another as as ‘one of the pioneer women of the movement who has done more than any other woman I know of for the emancipation of her sex’.
+Mary Macarthur was an extraordinary woman, described by one contemporary as ‘a wholehearted fighter for economic and political justice’ and another as as ‘one of the pioneer women of the movement who has done more than any other woman I know of for the emancipation of her sex’.

 Born 13th August 1880.